Chris Acland

 Christopher John Dyke Acland (7 September 1966 – 17 October 1996) was an English drummer and songwriter.
 He was the drummer of the London-based alternative rock band Lush.

 Early life

-Acland was born at the Royal Lancaster Infirmary in Lancaster, Lancashire.
-He was the son of Oliver Geoffrey Dyke Acland and Judith Veronica Williams, and the great-grandson of Sir Francis Dyke Acland, the 14th Baronet Acland.
+Acland was born at the Royal Lancaster Infirmary in Lancaster, Lancashire, the youngest of three sons of paper manufacturer Oliver Geoffrey Dyke Acland, of Barnsdale, Burneside, Cumbria, who had served as a second lieutenant in the Border Regiment, and Judith Veronica Willans.
+He was the great-grandson of Sir Francis Dyke Acland, 14th Baronet.
 He studied at North London Polytechnic, where he met his future Lush bandmates Meriel Barham and Miki Berenyi, briefly dating the latter.

 Career

 He played in a number of bands, including The Infection, Les Turds, A Touch of Hysteria and Panic, before founding Lush in 1988 with Steve Rippon, Emma Anderson, Meriel Barham and Miki Berenyi.
-After personnel changes gave way to a stable lineup, Lush released their debut mini album, Scar, and developed a following as a live act.
+After personnel changes gave way to a stable lineup, Lush released their debut mini-album, Scar, and developed a following as a live act.
 They would go on to release three albums and several singles and EPs and achieve critical success.